gramineproject/gramine/Documentation/attestation.rst

 - ``SECRET_PROVISION_SET_KEY`` (optional) -- set it to the name of the key that will be provisioned into the Gramine enclave as the secret.
 For example, setting this environment variable to ``default`` will install the provisioned key as the default encryption key for encrypted files.
+The key will be sent (by the secret provisioning service) as a 32-char null-terminated AES-GCM encryption key in hex format, similar to ``fs.insecure__keys.[KEY_NAME]`` manifest option.
 This environment variable is checked only if ``SECRET_PROVISION_CONSTRUCTOR`` is set.
 The library puts the provisioned key into ``/dev/attestation/keys/<key_name>`` so that Gramine recognizes it.

 .. note::
    Previously, ``SECRET_PROVISION_SET_PF_KEY = 1/true/TRUE`` was used for